Our Members

 Bethany Reitsma

-Bethany Reitsma is the Industry Relations Manager at the Travel Technology Association.
+Bethany Reitsma is the Senior Manager of Industry Relations and Senior Advisor to the CEO at the Travel Technology Association.

 Travel Tech Through the Years

-Travel Tech was founded in 1999 and will be celebrating 25 years in 2024!
-Click below to read more about what Travel Tech has been up to since it’s creation.
+Travel Tech was founded in 1999 and we celebrated 25 years in 2024!
+Click below to read more about what Travel Tech has been up to since its creation.

 1999